 At the heart of the project is the photography exhibition Passages of a Flight, that aims to bring the stories of people that journalist Nermin Ismail and photographer Simon van Hal encountered on their flight, to a wider public.
 Starting with the events in Syria, coming through Greece and stopping at the boarders, different people raise their voice and let us have a glance on their fates.
 The photographer and the journalist accompanied these protagonists on their escape to Hungary, Slovenia, Austria and Germany as well as to Greece and Turkey.
 The projects aim is not only to give a face and a voice to refugees, but also to overcome prejudices in order to increase awareness in the society, who is supposed to give these people a new home.
 The focus is directed on their arrival, on questions of living-together and the enriching transformation our cities are facing.

 30.10.
-18:00 / Dance Studio Light: Dreaming + The Brothers Lionheart – work in progress (an excerpt from the upcoming performance)
+18:00 / Dance Studio Light: Dreaming + Children Lionheart – work in progress (an excerpt from the upcoming performance)

 If it´s not possible in the reality, it will come true in your dreams.
-Is it true, that for every Lionheart, there is a Nangijála waiting?
+Is it true, that for every Lionheart, there is a world of fun and fairytales waiting?

-In this dance performance based on a book by Astrid Lindgren, children overcome their fears and fulfil their dreams.
+In this dance performance, children overcome their fears and fulfil their dreams.

 The music was created and is played by children themselves.
 Lenka Tretiagová wrote the script and Sebastián Vích is in charge of lighting design.